Rolphs/BMI/README.md

 ## How the script works

+When launched, the program looks for CSV files in the ``registros`` directory and lists the stored user names alphabetically.
+Selecting a number from this list prints the past BMI history for that user.
+You can also choose ``0`` to start as a new user.

-Running the script will first ask for your name and then prompt you for your weight in kilograms and height in meters (questions are displayed in Spanish).
+After the selection phase, the script will prompt for your weight in kilograms and height in meters (questions are displayed in Spanish).
 Values must fall within a sensible range (30–300 kg for weight and 0.5–2.5 m for height).
 It then computes your BMI, shows the associated classification (e.g. Normal, Alto) and prints a table highlighting your category.
 Depending on the result, the script also displays a short recommendation.
 After that the program shows the ideal weight range for the given height and lets you enter a target weight to see its BMI.
 Each time you complete a calculation the data are stored in a CSV file inside the ``registros`` directory.

 ## Prerequisites